Everything you need to know about organ meat is in this guide. You’ll learn why organ meat is one of the most nutritious foods on this planet.

 B9 – Folate

-Research shows that folate deficiency is highly prevalent.
+Research shows folate deficiency is highly prevalent.
 The deficiency is linked to cancer, anemia, cardiovascular diseases and neural tube defect during pregnancy.
 (35)

-Mental Health – Study shows that people with low folate levels may be more likely to have depression.
+Mental Health – Study shows people with low folate levels may be more likely to have depression.
 (36)

 B12 – Cyanocobalamin